Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 my_message0 = "_⏰ {}_".format(dtn_ftime) + "\n\n" + "*VALIDATOR NAME SENT A NEW REWARD DISTRIBUTION Tx*\n\n"
 ```

-Change these lines to suit your own requirements, decrease or increase these entries based on your requirements and remember to update the `my_message_final` variable when finished
+Change these lines to suit your own requirements, remove or add `my_messagen` variables as required and remember to update the `my_message_final` variable to capture all `my_messagen` variables when finished

 ___

-Save a copy of the script with a name that makes sense to you for future management e.g. `auto_tx_MASTER_TEMPLATE.py` in the dedicated directory you created earlier e.g. `/home/user/autotx` this can be used to create clone scripts for as many validator wallets as you wish to automate transactions for.
+Save a copy of the script with a name that makes sense to you for future management e.g. `auto_tx_MASTER_TEMPLATE.py` in the dedicated directory you created earlier e.g. `/home/<user>/autotx` this can be used to create clone scripts for as many validator wallets as you wish to automate transactions for.

 ### Cloning